Alberto Fujimori: Peru's pardoned ex-strongman

 His neo-liberal economic policies won him the support of the ruling class and international financial institutions.

-But the dark side of his supposed success was revealed when he was found guilty of human rights violations for the murders of suspects by death squads.
+But the dark flipside of his supposed success was revealed when he was found guilty of human rights violations for the killings of suspects by death squads.

 Fujimori's downfall began in 2000 after Montesinos was exposed for corruption.